ewilderj/ewilderj/README.md

 -->

 Hi, I'm Edd.
 I work as a technical program management leader inside GitHub.
-I work primarily on Copilot, and security.
+I work primarily on Copilot and the GitHub platform.
 I still get to mess around with code in my spare time, where Clojure and Rust are my footguns of choice.